Campaign And Line Item Budget¶

 Custom Fee: the custom fee based on settings in the line item configuration

-Grapeshot Fee: the vendor fee applied for targeting based on Grapeshot data
+Grapeshot Fee (Standard): The Grapeshot fee applied for targeting based on Grapeshot content categories

 In case a custom fee is included in the media cost, it can be seen separately in u-Slicer in the Custom Fee column, but at the same time it is included in the amount of the actual Media Cost metric value.
 If a fee is not included in the media cost, it can be seen as a Custom Fee too, but the Media Cost metric value will be calculated without considering it.